DevMiser/Lumina_Frame/README.md

 Sign in with your Google account and click **Get API key**, then click **Create API key**.
 Copy your API key and keep it in a secure location.
 You will need it in a later step.

 > **Note:** A free Gemini API tier is available, though it has rate limits.
 Image generation requires a model that supports it — Lumina Frame uses `gemini-3.1-flash-image-preview`.
 Check https://ai.google.dev/ for current model availability.

 ---

+## Create an OpenWeather Account and Obtain Your API Key

+Open a web browser and navigate to https://openweathermap.org/.

+Click **Sign In** and create a free account.
+Once logged in, navigate to your profile and select **My API keys**.
+Copy the default key or generate a new one.
+Keep it in a secure location.
+You will need it in a later step.

+> **Note:** The free OpenWeather tier is sufficient for Lumina Frame.
+It provides access to the current weather endpoint and the 5-day/3-hour forecast endpoint used for weather queries.

+---